dd9jn/rfc4880bis/crypto-refresh.md

 #### Iterated and Salted S2K {#s2k-iter-salted}

 This includes both a salt and an octet count.
-The salt is combined with the passphrase and the resulting value is hashed repeatedly.
+The salt is combined with the passphrase and the resulting value is repeated and then hashed.
 This further increases the amount of work an attacker must do to try dictionary attacks.

       Octet  0:        0x03